silx-kit/pyFAI/doc/source/operations/macosx.rst

 There are two ways to compile pyFAI on MacOSX:

-* Using Xcode and de-activating OpenMP
+* Using *Xcode* and de-activating OpenMP in pyFAI
 * Using another compiler which supports OpenMP

 Using Xcode
 ...........

-To build pyFAI from sources, an compiler is needed.
+To build pyFAI from sources, any C-compiler is needed.
 On an *Apple* computer, the default compiler is
-`Xcode <https://developer.apple.com/xcode/>`_, and it is availbe for free on the **AppStore**.
+`Xcode <https://developer.apple.com/xcode/>`_, and it is available for free on the **AppStore**.
 As pyFAI has by default OpenMP activated, and it needs to be de-activated, one needs to regenerate all Cython files without OpenMP.